- Pets and Animals»

 - They are easy to train for bite-inhibition because it is natural to respect the leader.

 - They are easy to obedience train when we ask them to perform natural movements like sit and lie down.

 But is it natural to learn new words and odd behaviors?

-- Lots of praise when she displays intelligent behavior
+- Give your dog lots of praise when displaying intelligent behavior.

 Almost everyone of us want a dog that is considered smart.
 The path to intelligence should start early.

 Puppies can be touched and manipulated even before they are able to hear or see, and that mild stress (like holding the puppy away from his littermates for 15 seconds) makes their brains work harder and will lead to a more intelligent dog.

 As soon as a puppy is about five weeks old, he will be able to learn basic obedience commands if taught in very short sessions.
 If your puppy is already eight weeks old when you bring him home, training should begin from the first day. (for example: always say his name when he walks towards you, thus improving recall).
 There may be some genetic limits, but the more you teach your dog and stretch her thinking, the more intelligent she’ll become.

 - 4 Basics You Must Teach to Train a Puppy Early